celo-org/celo-monorepo/packages/docs/getting-started/running-a-full-node-in-baklava.md

 {% endhint %}

 {% hint style="info" %}
 If you are transitioning from the Baklava network prior to the June 24 reset, you will need to start with a fresh chain database.
-You can either shut down your existing node, delete the `celo` folder, and continue by following the guide below starting with [configuring your node](#configure-the-node), or create a new node following these directions.
+You can either shut down your existing node, delete the `celo` folder, and continue by following the guide below or create a new node following these directions.

 Key differences are:
 * New network ID is `62320`